NisharaTharushi/CURA-Healthcare-Website/README.md

 ## 🔧 Selenium Test Automation for Katalon Demo CURA Website
 ### 🌐 Project Overview

-This project contains automated test scripts written in Python using Selenium WebDriver and the Page Object Model (POM) design pattern for the demo healthcare appointment website.
+This project contains automated test scripts written in Python using Selenium WebDriver, the Page Object Model (POM) design pattern, and pytest for the demo healthcare appointment website.
 🔗 Katalon Demo CURA Healthcare Service

 Katalon Demo CURA is a simple web application for booking healthcare appointments.
 It includes features like user login, appointment scheduling, confirmation, and a sidebar navigation menu — making it ideal for practicing UI test automation with real-world flows.